ecmwf-ifs/ifs-arpege-coding-standards/index.rst

 Naming of new variables, routines and modules should help the reader understand code as efficiently as possible. *Renaming of legacy / existing code?*

+Some of the rules relate to the idea of Single Column code, where algorithmic tasks can be expressed independently of horizontal position, and no horizontal dependencies exist.
+Code which maps to this concept can be modified at compile time by tooling (Loki, Fxtran) in line with architecture-specific requirements.
+Such tooling relies heavily on code formatting to determine required transformations, explaining the prescriptive rules for these areas of code.

-Rules are organised into general language rules (Lx), IFS-specific rules (Iy) and stylistic points (Sz).
+Rules are organised into general language rules (Lw), IFS-specific rules (Ix), stylistic points (Sy), and Single-Column related rules (SCz).

 .. toctree::
    :maxdepth: 2